horacioh/braindump/2020-12-dweb-meetup.md

 - people likes the DWeb mesh technology
 - Tech and non-tech students attend to the workshop

-## Karissa Mclelvey: Secentralization, off the shelf
+## Karissa Mclelvey: Decentralization, off the shelf

 - worked on DAT
 - DWeb apps are hard to build